 The exploratory interview allows you to learn more about the organization, and the interviewer about you.
 It sets the expectation for the rest of the interview process.

-It is usually a 30-minute casual phone call in which the interviewer shares information about the role and explores your interest and qualities to suit the job.
+It is usually a 30-minute casual phone call in which the interviewer shares information about the role and explores your interests and qualities to suit the job.

 They want to know if your skills and strengths match what you have shared in your resume.
 This is a great opportunity for them to understand the work you have done in your previous projects.

 The next thing interviewers want to learn more about is your career goals.
 They are interested to see if your goals match with the company’s objectives and evaluate how best to provide you the right opportunities to excel with them.

 If you are wondering how to prepare for product based companies, the first step is to thoroughly research the company you are going to interview for.